PIMS Workshop on The Economics and Mathematics of Systemic Risk and the Financial Networks.

 Financial markets are not physical systems.
 The rules they operate are determined by regulation, and the operators try their best to influence and circumvent these regulations insofar as they thwart their own ends.
 Asset prices are modelled by stochastic processes, as if the randomness came from an outside source, but the markets themselves generate much of the noise.
 Risk is the downside of randomness.
 The program will focus on the way the markets generate and propagate risk, and what kind of regulation can mitigate it.

-As part of the Sysyemic Risk workshop, a special dinner with officials from the Department of Finance Canada will take place on July 29th.
+As part of the Systemic Risk workshop, a dinner will take place on July 29th.
 Workshop participants are invited to attend and can RSVP and pay when registering for the workshop.
 Additional spaces will be open to the Finance and Academic community based on availability.
 Please RSVP and pay for the dinner (and conference) at the bottom of the page.

 Invited Speakers and Panelists: